sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 - The region of layout and paint is determined internally based on style and structure.
 - Whether a node is part of a Custom Element usually does not change the units of reflow or repaint.

-The Nablla type model does **not** try to control this internal pipeline.
+The Sercrod type model does **not** try to control this internal pipeline.
 `update()` reconstructs the DOM, and layout or paint is then delegated to the standard behavior of the environment.

 ### 4.6 Event model

 The standard event model uses a three-phase propagation (capture, target, bubble) based on the DOM tree.

-Nablla attaches handlers defined as attributes (such as `n-input`) to DOM nodes.
+Sercrod attaches handlers defined as attributes (such as `n-input`) to DOM nodes.
 These handlers modify the scope if necessary, and then trigger `update()`.

 This yields two consistent flows: